 Understanding and cultivating these relationships are critical for UX writers, because a good UX writer will not just react to whatever designs are put in front of them - they will actively design and champion ideas or features of their own from a content-first perspective.

-That being said, there are organisations that do a good job of showing how short, succinct, and well-placed copy within interaction design can showcase brand, and make things easy for users.
+That being said, there are organizations that do a good job of showing how short, succinct, and well-placed copy within interaction design can showcase the brand and make things easy for users.

-One of the more commonly cited examples of how good UX writing is implemented in design, Slack’s UX methodology often works because it doesn’t let “delight” get in the way of telling the user what’s going on.
-The headline, “loading”, provides the right context, before then offering something a little extra below it to inject personality.
+Slack is one of the more commonly cited examples of how good UX writing is implemented in its design.
+Slack’s UX methodology often works because it doesn’t let “delight” get in the way of telling the user what’s going on.
+The headline “loading” provides the right context, before then offering something a little extra below it to inject personality.

 Tinder is a good example of how UX writers can be used to boost engagement within an app itself.
 Rather than always setting expectations or giving instruction, Tinder’s UX writers provide support for users to actually take part in the activity of messaging.

-If you’re interested in UX writing, you can’t go wrong with these:
+If you’re interested in UX writing, you can’t go wrong with using these UX writing tools:

 Patrick Stafford is a co-founder of the UX Writers Collective, which offers online courses in UX writing, He's also a senior digital copywriter at MYOB, Australia's largest accounting software company.
 Patrick hosts "Writers of Silicon Valley", a podcast featuring interviews with UX writers and content strategists around the world.